janaSunrise/overflow-discord-bot/README.md

 - [ ] Scheduled hacker news on guild basis.
 - [ ] Code execution.

-### Credits

-Credits for the code execution and the API requests goes to [Engineer Man](https://github.com/engineer-man) and [his repo](https://github.com/engineer-man/piston) for safe code eval without any issues.

 Made by Sunrit Jana with <3